Eating and Body Image Concerns

 - You may be referred to the Counseling Center’s therapy group for women with eating and body image concerns called My Body Myself

 - There are several inpatient, residential, and day treatment programs for eating disorders in the D.C./Maryland/Virginia area.
-For more information about these programs and whether they would be the right fit for you, please schedule an intake appointment at the Counseling Center.
+For more information about these programs and whether they would be the right fit for you, please schedule a brief assessment at the Counseling Center.

 - The UMD Eating Disorder Task Force is a multidisciplinary team of healthcare professionals from the Counseling Center and Health Center who provide assessment, support, recommendations, and resources to UMD students struggling with eating and body image concerns